Grid2op/grid2op/README.md

 * python 3.10
 * python 3.11
 * python 3.12
+* python 3.13

-On all of these cases, we tested grid2op on all available numpy versions >= 1.20 (**nb** available numpy versions depend on python version).
+On all of these cases, we tested grid2op on all available numpy versions >= 2.0 (**nb** available numpy versions depend on python version).

-The complete test suit is run on linux with the latest numpy version on python 3.10.
+The complete test suit is run on linux with the latest numpy version on python 3.12.

 ### Known issues